 Unless this is your very first rodeo with the snow (and if it is, no judgment: that's what we're here for) you know that layering is the key to keeping warm when temperatures grow cold.
 From men's long underwear to men's flannel shirts and beyond, the fall and winter season presents a veritable smorgasbord of layering options.

 Perhaps the most crucial part of any layered outfit is the base layer.
 Think of the base layer as the foundation of the outfit: if you choose wisely, your body will be retaining insulation from the start.
-But if you forgo a base layer, you may feel a chill even if you're wearing a men's sweater, a shirt and a jacket.
+But if you forgo a base layer, you may feel a chill even if you're wearing a men's sweater, a shirt, and a jacket.

 The base layer you decide upon may be decided by the current season and temperature.
 For late fall or early winter, a simple cotton t-shirt or henley may be all you need to begin the outfit.
 But as the season progresses and temperatures decline, you will want to reach for something with greater insulation power.
-When that times comes, look for a pair of long underwear made from breathable silk or a thermal waffle crew, which can better retain heat thanks to its knit pattern.
+When that time comes, look for a pair of long underwear made from breathable silk or a thermal waffle crew, which can better retain heat thanks to its knit pattern.

 What you wear above this base layer may be determined by how the rest of your day plays out.
-If you expect to find yourself in an office or a professional setting, you could wear an oxford cloth button down or a men's dress shirt.
+If you expect to find yourself in an office or a professional setting, you could wear an oxford cloth button-down or a men's dress shirt.
 If the day is more casual, a flannel shirt can be an excellent choice.
-The double-brushed quality of flannel not only makes it cozy, but it also allows it to trap and store heat.
+The double-brushed quality of flannel not only makes it cozy, but also allows it to trap and store heat.

 Another excellent choice for that next layer is a men's turtleneck or mock turtleneck sweater, which can be slid directly over your initial layer.
-Thanks to the high amount of coverage provided by the folded-over (in the case of a genuine turtleneck) or high (in the case of a mock turtleneck) neck line, you'll enjoy extra coverage at a part of the body that can be the most vulnerable to cold.
+Thanks to the high amount of coverage provided by the folded-over (in the case of a genuine turtleneck) or high (in the case of a mock turtleneck) neckline, you'll enjoy extra coverage at a part of the body that can be the most vulnerable to cold.

-If you decided to wear a button up shirt, you can also choose to wear a crewneck or men's v-neck sweater for a more structured or classic look.
+If you decided to wear a button-up shirt, you can also choose to wear a crewneck or men's v-neck sweater for a more structured or classic look.
 The higher neckline of a crewneck may provide greater warmth overall, but it is a small difference.
 Alternatively, you could select a shawl collar cardigan, which will provide extra warmth and coverage to the neck area.

-But once those truly frigid temperatures—and the wind, rain and snow that may accompany them—have arrived, you should have a proper down jacket or parka ready to go.
+But once those truly frigid temperatures—and the wind, rain, and snow that may accompany them—have arrived, you should have a proper down jacket or parka ready to go.
 The question of which will be the better choice may be answered by the immediate state of the weather.
-Men's down jackets, which derive their warmth from pockets of heat trapping down feathers, work best as an insulator on cold but dry days.
-Parkas, which are sometimes waterproof and often feature large hoods, are made to better handle wet, windy or stormy situations.
+Men's down jackets, which derive their warmth from pockets of heat-trapping down feathers, work best as an insulator on cold but dry days.
+Parkas, which are sometimes waterproof and often feature large hoods, are made to better handle wet, windy, or stormy situations.

 Lastly, don't forget about the humble scarf.
 It may lack the technical wizardry of modern fabrics and advances, but wrapping a simple wool scarf around your neck remains an effective way to guard against wind and cold.

 With this guide in mind, we're confident that you'll spend the next winter feeling just as warm and toasty outside of your home as you do inside.
-And if you ever feel the urge to layer indoors, you can easily do so with a pair of flannel pajama pants, a henley shirt and good wool blanket.
+And if you ever feel the urge to layer indoors, you can easily do so with a pair of flannel pajama pants, a henley shirt, and a good wool blanket.